Biden hosts climate meeting amid high gas price pressure - KTVZ

 Associated Press

-WASHINGTON (AP) — President Joe Biden, who has recently been focused on boosting oil production to reduce rising gas costs, will turn his attention to climate change on Friday when he convenes a virtual meeting of some of the world’s biggest economies.
+WASHINGTON (AP) — President Joe Biden, who has recently been focused on boosting oil production to reduce rising gasoline costs, turned his attention to climate change on Friday when he convened a virtual meeting of some of the world’s biggest economies.

-Among the participants will be China, Germany, Saudi Arabia, the United Kingdom and the European Union.
-Also present will be Egypt, which is hosting the next United Nations summit on climate change, and the U.N. secretary general, António Guterres.
+Among the participants are China, Germany, Saudi Arabia, the United Kingdom and the European Union.
+Also present is Egypt, which is hosting the next United Nations summit on climate change, and the U.N. secretary general, António Guterres.

+Biden reiterated his goal to lower gasoline prices that are averaging a record $5 a gallon in the U.S. while also shifting away from fossil fuels in order to limit climate change and the risks it presents.

+“I’m using every lever available to me to bring down prices for the American people,” Biden said.
+“But the critical point is that these actions are part of our transition to a clean and secure and long-term energy future.”

 The conference is known as the Major Economies Forum on Energy and Climate, and it began under President Barack Obama in 2009.